MAT381E-Fall21/.github/profile/README.md

 This course could not be possible without [ITU-Zoom](https://itu-edu-tr.zoom.us/), [ITU-Ninova](https://ninova.itu.edu.tr/tr/), [RStudio](https://www.rstudio.com/) along with all open-source packages, [GitHub](https://github.com/), and [GitHub Classroom](https://classroom.github.com/).

+**Cautionary Note:** Any piece of document/code/example here cannot be used for commercial use.
+Violations can be treated as needed.

 # Some useful links

 ## Data related links